dputhier/pygtftk/README.rst

 Installation through conda package building
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Installation through **conda** should be the **prefered install solution**.
+Installation through **conda** should be the **preferred install solution**.
 The pygtftk package and gtftk command line tool require external dependencies with some version constrains.

 If conda is not available on your system, first install miniconda from the official `web site <http://conda.pydata.org/miniconda.html>`_ and make sure you have bioconda and conda-forge channels set up in the order below. ::